Wednesday, July 17, 2024

 And yet, notwithstanding Smith’s angered protests, his movie script contained a subplot involving Sherman’s sexual affair with his maid described as a KGB agent.
 While Smith described the maid’s motivation (she was blackmailed by the KGB due to her father’s involvement in anti-Soviet politics in the U.S.), he remained strangely silent on Sherman’s own motives.
 He did not explain what led Sherman to violate the terms of his employment, trample upon the loyalty to his country, and cheat on his wife.
 Even if Sherman ultimately remained firm in the face of the KGB blackmail attempt, why did he let himself end up in this situation in the first place?
 Was it sexual passion, stupidity, or self-destructiveness?
 Smith seems unwilling to delve into these issues in the script, which makes him not only an inept writer of fiction (and is perhaps one of the reasons the script was never completed), but might also indicate the existence of a repressed guilty feeling about what happened in Moscow.

 In addition, just as Smith may have endangered Popov with his incompetent tradecraft, Sherman bungled the operation to rescue Riddle in the script.
 The exfiltration plan, approved by the national security leadership in Washington, DC, involved covertly passing to Riddle the money necessary to bribe his exit out of the Soviet Union.
-The money transfer was supposed to take place on a Moscow bus going over the Crimean Bridge (hence the title).
+The money transfer was supposed to take place on a bus going over the Crimean Bridge in Moscow (hence the title).
 However, due to Sherman’s inattention to the presence of undercover KGB counterintelligence officers on the bus, both he and Riddle got arrested.
 Because Sherman had diplomatic immunity, he was soon released but was expelled from the Soviet Union as a persona non grata.
 Riddle was not so lucky.
 He was dispatched to the Gulag for (another) 25 years.

 It is evident that the bus scene repeats almost exactly the arrest of Pyotr Popov and Russell Langelle, Smith’s CIA successor in the U.S. Embassy in Moscow.
 Popov’s and Langelle’s arrest took place in October 1959, and Smith dated his script “Winter, 1959” which indicates that it was written shortly after the real life events.
 It is likely that by having this scene in the film, Smith wanted to signal his own connection to Popov.
 In any case, at the time he completed the script, Smith could not have known about the ultimate fate of Popov who was put on trial and, according to the official account, executed in 1960.